openframeworks/ofSite/_tutorials/02_first steps/002_openFrameworks_for_processing_users.markdown

 *   and Lastly, these Object Files are linked together to create your .exe or .app file

 One particular advantage that you will notice right away of the C++ compiler style is that when compiling huge programs (like OpenFrameworks applications), sections that have not been updated won't need to be re-compiled.
 This is easy to understand by opening any example and compiling it.
 Your first compilation could take 30 seconds to a minute.
-If you then make changes to testApp.cpp and compile again, compilation should go much quicker.
+If you then make changes to ofApp.cpp and compile again, compilation should go much quicker.
 This is because Xcode no longer needs to compile the entire OpenFrameworks library, only your small bit of code that changed.

 ## How Classes Work in C++ (Two Files!?)